What is Guest Posting? SEO Guide for Beginners

 After your pitch is accepted, you write the article following the site's guidelines.
 Within the article or in an author bio section, you include a link back to your website.
 The link can be contextual (within the body content) or in the author bio.
 Contextual links carry more SEO weight.

-The host site publishes your article, and you benefit from the backlink, the brand exposure, and the referral traffic.
+The host site publishes your article, and you benefit from the brand exposure and the referral traffic.
+Whether the backlink also passes ranking signals depends on how the host marks it.
+If the placement involved any payment or exchange of goods, Google expects the link to carry a rel="sponsored" attribute, or a rel="nofollow" where the other values do not apply.
+A link earned purely on editorial merit can be a plain followed link.
 Some sites also promote guest posts on their social channels and newsletters, amplifying the reach further.

 How to Build a Guest Posting Strategy